cfluegel/ansible-flgl-tech-infrastructure/README.md

 ### Matrix

 For Matrix I will use the ansible playbook from this Github repo https://github.com/spantaleev/matrix-docker-ansible-deploy.
 I will not build my own playbook.

+## TODO

+- Configure the resolved ipv6 address to the main network interface (provider specific setup)
+- Perform a namend-checkzone after the template process to make sure that the zonefile can be loaded